What Is NGO Digital Transformation? The 2026 Mission-Critical Infrastructure Definition

 Phase 2: Deployment (Weeks 5–12)

-- Legacy Integration: Maintain parallel systems during transition; establish legacy integration roadmaps that phase out aging systems over 18–24 months rather than abrupt cutovers that disrupt operations
+- Legacy Integration Pathways: Maintain parallel systems during transition; establish legacy integration roadmaps that phase out aging systems over 18–24 months rather than abrupt cutovers that disrupt both volunteer coordination and program delivery.

 Phase 3: Sustained Adoption (Month 4+)

-- Performance Integration: Integrate digital competency into performance reviews and promotion criteria; tie retention-risk scoring proficiency to development team metrics
+- Competency Integration: Integrate digital competency into staff performance reviews and volunteer role descriptions; tie retention-risk scoring proficiency to development team metrics.

 The 90-Day Digital Pilot Framework: From Governance to Deployment